 Signs of excessive blood loss (such as weakness, fainting, or dizziness when standing up)

 Use of medications that interfere with blood clotting

 Signs of a bleeding disorder or a known bleeding disorder (such as hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
 Several different gene abnormalities can cause the disorder... read more )

 Bleeding that is not easily stopped—for example by direct pressure

 Several recent episodes of nosebleeds, particularly with no clear cause

-The most common drugs that interfere with blood clotting include aspirin, clopidogrel, warfarin, and newer drugs taken by mouth (called novel oral anticoagulant drugs), such as rivaroxiban and apixaban.
+The most common medications that interfere with blood clotting include aspirin, clopidogrel, warfarin, and newer medications taken by mouth (called novel oral anticoagulants), such as rivaroxaban and apixaban.

 Signs of a bleeding disorder include

-Numerous small, purplish spots on the skin (petechiae)
+Numerous small, red or purplish spots on the skin (petechiae)